crim-ca/weaver/docs/source/processes.rst

       ]
     }

-For the :term:`OGC` compliant endpoint, the |result-req| request can be employed instead.
+For the :term:`OGC` compliant endpoint, the |results-req| request can be employed instead.
 In the event of a :term:`Job` executed with ``response=document``, the contents will be very similar.
 On the other hand, a :term:`Job` submitted with ``response=raw`` can produce many alternative variations according to :term:`OGC` requirements.
 For this reason, the *outputs* endpoint will always provide all data and file references